jimeh/common-flow/common-flow.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+1. TL;DR
+    1. Don't break the master branch.
+    2. A release is a git tag.
-1. The Master Branch
+2. The Master Branch
     1. A branch named "master" MUST exist and it MUST be referred to as the "master branch".
-    2. The master branch MUST be considered bleeding edge.
-    3. The master branch MUST always be in a non-broken state with its test suite passing.
+    2. The master branch MUST always be in a non-broken state with its test suite passing.
+    4. The master branch IS NOT guaranteed to always work in production environments.
+Despite test suites passing it may at times contain unfinished work.
+Only releases must be considered safe for production use.
-    4. The master branch SHOULD always be in a "as near as possibly ready for release/production" state to reduce any friction with creating a new release.
+    5. The master branch SHOULD always be in a "as near as possibly ready for release/production" state to reduce any friction with creating a new release.
-2. Change Branches
+3. Change Branches
     1. Each change (feature, bugfix, etc.) MUST be performed on separate branches that SHOULD be referred to as "change branches".
 All change branches MUST have descriptive names.
 It is RECOMMENDED that you commit